thiagosommerfeld/Cloud-SOC-lab/README.md

 This project taught me several important lessons about cloud security and infrastructure design:

-- how to build and connect virtual machines with different roles inside Azure.
+- building and connecting virtual machines with different roles inside Azure.
-- how to work around public IP limitations in a student cloud account.
+- working around public IP limitations in a student cloud account.
-- how VNet Peering can be used to connect isolated zones securely.
+- securely connecting isolated networks using VNet Peering.
-- how to access private systems using Azure Bastion.
+- accessing private systems through Azure Bastion.
-- how to separate administrative access by protocol, using Bastion, SSH, and RDP depending on the target system.
+- separating administration protocols between Bastion, SSH, and RDP.
-- how to collect and correlate logs in Wazuh.
+- collecting and correlating logs in Wazuh.
-- how to validate whether detections are working by generating real telemetry.
+- validating detections through real telemetry generation.
-- how to distinguish normal cloud noise from malicious activity during threat hunting.
+- distinguishing normal cloud activity from suspicious behavior during threat hunting.

 The biggest takeaway was that cloud security is not only about deploying machines, but also about designing the network, controlling access, and making sure the environment is observable.

+---

+## Key Security Outcomes

+- Successfully centralized Windows and Sysmon telemetry into Wazuh.
+- Validated RDP brute-force detection using Windows Event ID 4625.
+- Confirmed successful RDP compromise detection through Event ID 4624.
+- Simulated MITRE ATT&CK techniques using Atomic Red Team.
+- Secured internal infrastructure through Bastion-only administrative access.
+- Implemented segmented networking using Azure VNet Peering.

 ---